jacobdensford/jacobdensford.com/projects/new-trpg.md

 >
 > - Use all the dice
 > - No math
-> - Options for players doing all the rolling or players and GMs both rolling
+> - Options for both players and the GM rolling dice or just the players
 > - OSR (Old-School Renaissance/Revival) compatible-ish
 > - NSR (New OSR or New Sworddream Renaissance) sensibilities, to an extent
 > - Be simple enough to easily learn and run a one-shot but complex enough for campaign play and to offer extra depth for players who want it